keerthi-code-web/DearThreado/README.md

 - Reference image
 - Customer information

-This allows customers to communicate ideas beyond the predefined product catalogue.
+Administrators can review these requests and respond or update their status through the Admin Portal.

 ---

-### 🔔 Notifications
+## 🔔 Notifications

-The customer side includes notifications for relevant account and order activities.
+The customer side provides in-app notifications for relevant activities such as:

+- Order updates
+- Order cancellation
+- Review-related activities
+- Custom request updates

 The notification indicator provides a quick overview of available notifications.

 ---

-### 👤 My Profile
+## 👤 Customer Profile

-Customers can manage their profile information through the profile section.
+Customers can manage their account information through the profile section.

 ---

 # 🛠️ Admin Portal

-DearThreado includes a dedicated administrative portal separate from the customer shopping experience.
+DearThreado includes a dedicated **Admin Portal** separate from the customer shopping experience.

-The Admin Portal provides centralized management of the store.
+The Admin Portal is the main administrative entry point and provides centralized control over store operations.

 ---

 ## 📊 Admin Dashboard

-The Admin Portal dashboard provides an overview of store activity.
+The Admin Portal dashboard provides an overview of important store activities.

-Major statistics include:
+The major dashboard statistics include:

 - Total Revenue
 - New Orders